raako71/hypa.space/README.md

 Load user categories in category selector.

 REMAINING:
+Add products to an object in user doc for indexing by category.

 Products page with sorting by category.

 Individual Product Page.
 Edit Product Page.
 Delete Photos, add more photos to product.